Fastdruid/ReCDTV/README.md

 * JP15/JP18) Normally closed.
 Connects INITB on U17 to U37.
 * JP16) Normally open.
 Connects A18 to pin 39 of CN13
 * JP17) Normally open.
 Connects A19 to pin 40 of CN13
+* JP19) Normally closed.
+Connects DMAC /CONFIGIN to ground.
+Cut to revert to original behaviour (DMAC /CONFIGOUT floating).
+* JP20) Four way jumper.
+Connects pins 2-3 which is DMAC /CONFIGOUT to CN12 CONFIGIN.
+Solder across all 4 pins to revert to original behaviour.

 ## Commodore chips required.